JRay87/JRay87.github.io-reading-notes-/201/class-08.md

 ***Multicolumn*** - Splits long columns into multiple columns to help with layout.

 ***Position*** - *changes how an element behaves in the normal flow of the document, and how it relates to other elements* (relative, absolute, fixed, sticky, static)

+## HTML Chapter 15 - Layout

+Elements in HTML live within an invisible box that can be manipulateded by the developer to change the browser's presentation to the user.
+These blocks can have different types of positioning:

+ Normal(block elements start content on new lines)

+ Relative(shifts content to desired side of the box)

+ Absolute(stays in place while content moves during mouse scroll)

+ Fixed(combines relative and absolute)

+ Floating(fixes an element to a side and the other content flow around it)

+ Child elements will inherit the parent element rules.

+ Layouts can be *fixed* (use pixel values to state size) or *liquid* (uses percentages to scale content to size of browser window)

+ link style sheets to your html to have the browser display the desired formatting rules